-Fiction publications (both Norwegian and foreign) doubled from 1983 to 1994 (from 900 to 2 000 titles), and have increased again in recent years to 3 300.
-Loans from public libraries have fallen from 4.7 per person in 1992 to 3.1 in 2013.
+Fiction publications (both Norwegian and foreign) doubled from 1983 to 1994 (from 900 to 2 000 titles), and have increased again in recent years to 3 400.
+Loans from public libraries have fallen from 4.7 per person in 1992 to 4.1 in 2013.

 There is a different trend when it comes to those who read books in their leisure time.
-Following a slight decrease, there has now been an increase in the number of people who have read a book during the course of a day - to 25 per cent.
-The proportion who read books on a daily basis is clearly higher among women than men and the respective figures are 32 and 19 per cent.
+Following a slight decrease in the 1990s, there has now been an increase in the number of people who have read a book during the course of a day - to 25 per cent.
+The proportion who read books on a daily basis is clearly higher among women than men and the respective figures are 31 and 18 per cent.